Ayman Al-Hendy

-Ayman Al-Hendy (born 24 January 1964) is a professor and director of translational research from Department of Obstetrics and Gynecology, University of Chicago.
+Ayman Al-Hendy (born 24 January 1964) is a professor and director of translational research from Department of Obstetrics and Gynecology at the University of Chicago.
 His branch of medical/surgical knowledge is obstetrics and gynecology, particularly in the spheres of “gene/stem cell therapy”, “reproductive genetics”, and “stem cell biology”.

 Early life and career

-From 2014 to 2018, he served as a professor and Director for Division of Interdisciplinary Translational Research, Department of Obstetrics and Gynecology, Medical College of Georgia, Augusta University (formerly Georgia Regents University), Augusta.
-Georgia During 2007–2014, he was Scientific Director, Center for Women Health Research, Gynecologist/Obstetrician, professor and Vice Chair, Meharry Medical College, Nashville, Tennessee.
+From 2014 to 2018, he served as a professor and Director for Division of Interdisciplinary Translational Research, Department of Obstetrics and Gynecology, Medical College of Georgia, Augusta University (formerly Georgia Regents University).
+During 2007–2014, he was Scientific Director, Center for Women Health Research, Gynecologist/Obstetrician, professor and Vice Chair, Meharry Medical College, Nashville, Tennessee.
 Al-Hendy published about 191 original peer-reviewed articles, 24 books/chapters/reviews/case reports, and 239 abstracts presented at scientific conferences.

 Al-Hendy’s research has been continuously funded by the National institute of health (NIH, USA) since 2003.
 He served as chair of the Integrative Clinical Endocrinology and Reproduction (ICER) 2012-2015.
+In 2025,Al-Hendy served as president of the Society for Reproductive Investigation (SRI).

 Education background

 He received his M.D from Benha Faculty of Medicine Zagazig University, Benha, Egypt in 1987, and soon after completion of his M.D, he started practicing as an intern at Benha University Hospital Benha, Egypt in 1988.
 He received his Ph.D.
-(DNA – laboratory) from Turku University, Finland in 1992; and received postdoctoral research fellow in human genetics from McMaster University, Hamilton, Canada, in 1994.
+(DNA – laboratory) from University of Turku, Finland in 1992; and was a postdoctoral research fellow in human genetics at McMaster University in 1994.